4GeeksAcademy/machine-learning-content/06-12d-ml_algos/intro-to-deep-learning.md

 predictions = out > 0.5
 accuracy = np.mean(predictions == targets_test)
 print("Prediction accuracy: {:.3f}".format(accuracy))
 ```

+## Deep learning techniques

+There are various Deep Learning models which are used to solve complicated tasks.
+Each of them is used for specific tasks, with certain processes and limitations.
+The following deep learning techniques is a very good summary taken from Heartbeat (https://heartbeat.comet.ml/), an online publication community that provides educational resources for data science, machine learning, and deep learning practitioners.

+### Multilayer Perceptrons (MLPs)

+Multilayer Perceptrons is a feedforward artificial neural network, where a set of inputs are fed into the Neural Network to generate a set of outputs.
+MLPs are made up of input layers and an output layer that is fully connected.

+When to use it?

+- When your dataset is in a tabular format consisting of rows and columns.
+Typically CSV files

+- Can be used for both Classification and Regression tasks where a set of ground truth values are given as the input.

+### Convolutional Neural Network (CNN)

+Convolutional Neural Network (CNN), also known as a ConvNet is a feed-forward Neural Network.
+It is typically used in image recognition, by processing pixelated data to detect and classify objects in an image.
+The model has been built to solve complex tasks, preprocessing, and data compilation.

+When to use it?

+- It works very well with Image Datasets An example of this is OCR document analysis, which recognizes text within a digital image.

+- Ideally, the input data is a 2-dimensional field.
+However, it can also be converted into a 1-dimensional to make the process faster.

+- This technique should also be used if the model requires high complexity in calculating the output.

+### Recurrent Neural Networks (RNNs)

+A Recurrent Neural Network is used to work for time series data or data that involve sequences.
+RNN uses the previous state’s knowledge and uses it as an input value for the current prediction.

+Therefore, RNN can memorize previous inputs using its internal memory.
+They are used for time-series analysis, handwriting recognition, Natural Language Processing, and more.

+When to use it?
+There are 4 different ways that you can use Recurrent Neural Networks:

+1. One to one: a single input that produces a single output.
+An example of this is Image Classification

+2. One to many: a single input that produces a sequence of outputs.
+An example of this is Image captioning, where a variety of words are detected from a single image

+3. Many to one: a sequence of inputs that produces a single output.
+An example of this is Sentiment Analysis

+4. Many to many: a sequence of inputs that produces a sequence of outputs.
+An example of this is Video classification, where you split the video into frames and label each frame separately

+**Long Short Term Memory Networks (LSTMs)**

+Long Short Term Memory Networks is a type of Recurrent Neural Network which can learn and memorize long-term dependencies.
+Its default behavior and the aim of an LSTM is to remember past information for long periods.

+### Generative Adversarial Networks (GANs)

+Generative Adversarial Networks use two neural networks which compete with one another, hence the “adversarial” in the name.

+The two neural networks used to build a GAN are called ‘the generator’ and ‘the discriminator’.
+The Generator learns to generate fake data whilst the Discriminator learns from that fake information.
+They are used to ensure accuracy in the model’s predictions.

+When to use it?

+- Image inpainting — you can do this by restoring missing parts of images.

+- Image super-resolution — you can do this by upscaling low-resolution images to high resolution.

+- If you want to create data from images to texts.

+### Restricted Boltzmann Machines (RBMs)

+Restricted Boltzmann machine is a type of Recurrent Neural Network where the nodes make binary decisions with some bias.
+It was invented by Geoffrey Hinton and is used generally for dimensionality reduction, classification, regression, feature learning, and topic modeling.

+RBMs uses two layers:

+- Visible units

+- Hidden units

+The visible and hidden units have biases connected.
+The visible units are connected to the hidden units, and they do not have any output nodes.

+When to use it?

+- As the Boltzmann Machine will learn to regulate, this technique will be good to use when monitoring a system.

+- It is efficient when you are building a binary recommendation system

+- It is also used specifically when using a very specific dataset.

 ## Top applications of deep learning in 2022

+Deep Learning has recently outperformed humans in solving particular tasks, for example, Image Recognition.
+The level of accuracy achieved by Deep Learning has made it become so popular, and everybody is figuring out ways to implement it into their business.
+Different applications include:

 - Self driving cars